ssbc/ssb-thread-schema/README.md

 # ssb-thread-schema

-a module which provides you schemas and validators for messages invovled in threads.
+a module which provides you schemas and validators for messages involved in threads.

 ## Example Usage